monix/monix.io/_tut/docs/3x/reactive/observable.md

 // ... fails and restarts infinitely
 ```

-## Callback Operators
+## Reacting to internal events

+If you remember, `Observable` internally calls `onNext` on every element, `onError` during error and `onComplete` after
-There are many many options for executing given callback when the stream acquires specific type of event.
+stream completion.
+There are many many methods for executing given callback when the stream acquires specific type of event.
+Usually they start with `doOn` or `doAfter`.

 ### doOnNext